gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2013-06-16-drawing-to-the-screen.md

 {% endhighlight %}

 It’s looping at 60fps.
-Now let’s draw ourselves a red rectangle.
+Now let’s draw ourselves a red rectangle with the function, `fillRect(x, y, width, height)`.
 Think of this as the Hello World of drawing applications.

 {% highlight js %}